Azure/azureml-sdk-for-r/vignettes/README.md

 Note: If you are running these examples on an Azure Machine Learning Compute Instance, skip the installation and configuration vignettes (#1 and #2), as the compute instance has the **azuremlsdk** package pre-installed and your workspace details pre-configured.

+For additional examples on using the R SDK, see the [samples](../samples) folder.

 ### Troubleshooting

 - If the following error occurs when submitting an experiment using RStudio: